Osteoarthritis (OA)

 Osteoarthritis may be stable for many years or may progress very rapidly, but most often it progresses slowly after symptoms develop.
 Many people develop some degree of disability.

-People who develop a red, hot, and swollen joint should be evaluated by a doctor because these episodes are not usually caused by osteoarthritis and could result from an infection or gout.
+People who develop a red, hot, and swollen joint should be evaluated by a doctor because these episodes are not usually caused by osteoarthritis and could indicate an infection or gout.

 Osteoarthritis